dexbarrett/blueprints-ajax-todo/readme.md

 ## Improvements

-* removed obstrusive javascript by using delegation
+* Removed obstrusive javascript by using event delegation
-* refactored template to reuse partial view when displaying and creating tasks
+* Refactored template to reuse a partial view when displaying and creating tasks